 Talent mixing substrate and water thoroughly with hands.

-Shot of the cement mixer.
+Added shot: Shot of the cement mixer.
+And pouring content

 Then, place the hydrated substrate mixture into autoclavable bags [1].
 Place the bags in an autoclave and run a cycle at 121 degrees Celsius for 25 minutes [2].